- DOB March 1, 1986

 - Youth Experience U-17, U-20

-It's hard to believe Jonathan Spector is still only 26.
+It's hard to believe Jonathan Spector isn't older.
 The Bradenton graduate has been on the U.S. soccer radar since 2003 when he signed with Manchester United.
 Although injuries kept his career from reaching the heights he might have hoped, Spector remains a versatile defender with a knack for attack (he played striker as a child) and a strong work-rate.
 Spector's fortunes, both with club and country, are in flux, but he has the talent to make a difference.

 Manchester United scout Jimmy Ryan changed Spector's life when he saw the youngster play during the U-17 Milk Cup in 2003.
 Spector started on the backline due to injuries, Ryan was impressed, and soon Spector was training with some of the best players in the world.
 It was only a year later that Spector earned his first cap with the senior U.S. side, replacing Steve Ralston during a friendly against Jamaica.
 He continued playing sporadically, but a shoulder injury eliminated any chance of making the 2006 World Cup roster.
 Spector stayed in the U.S system, making appearances at right back every year between 2007 and 2012, but injuries continued to hound him.
 He made the 2010 World Cup roster but didn't see action.
 On the club front, Spector moved to West Ham United in June 2006 and stayed through 2011, at which point he moved to Birmingham City.